maikel233/Nyctum-Dumpster/README.md

 First of all, make sure CSGO is open, it doesn't matter whether you're in game or not.

-Navigate to the directory where AyyTux was built if you haven't ready.
+Navigate to the directory where Nyctum-Dumpster was built if you haven't ready.

 ```bash
 cd AyyTux